 Of course, now that we’ve had some use the seat naturally needed a little cleaning.
 Fortunately the manual is fairly straight forward in regards to cleaning & maintenance.
 Pages 31 through 37 in the USA manual detail how to take the hard backing off so that you’re able to access the loops holding the fabric on to the seat.
 It also reminds you to take care while removing the padding so that you do not damage the EPS foam under the fabric.

 It was a little hard to remove the plastic backing my first time, but after then I was fairly confident in knowing what I was doing so I was less intimidated by disassembling the seat as time went on.

 Here you can see how thick and plush the seats padding really is!
 No wonder my children find it so comfortable.

 The manual goes into detailed instructions for disassembly and reassembly of the seat.
 The first time I had reassembled it took me a moment to get everything lined up to reattach.
 In the photos below you can see pieces of the seat back and where they needed to line up with the seat body for proper reassembly.

 Once I got everything lined up, it was a matter of just “popping” it all back into place and the seat looked good as new.

-Peg Perego was kind enough to provide the seat for this review, but we’re not otherwise compensated and opinions, as always, are all our own.
+Overall ThoughtsAmazon.com.
+Peg Perego was kind enough to provide the seat for this review, but we’re not otherwise compensated.
+As always, our opinions are all our own.
 Thank you to Huggable Images for providing the safety training dolls used in this review!